- American Physical Society Sites

 The award was established from a generous bequest from M. Hildred Blewett, an accelerator physicist who died in 2004.
 Hildred Blewett was passionate about physics and wanted to help women overcome obstacles by establishing the fellowship.

-If applicants have questions regarding their eligibility, or special circumstances they would like to discuss, they should contact APS at (301) 209-3231 or email@example.com.
+If applicants have questions regarding their eligibility, or special circumstances they would like to discuss, they should contact Rose Villatoro at firstname.lastname@example.org.